Apr 21, 2026

 Keeping the racing clean, settling into a rhythm and finding the lines were most important for the day and both drivers started well jumping a position in the early stages.

-Unfortunately during Randles stop and there was an issue with the wheel nut that caused some delays. which set his momnetum slightly backwards for the second half of the race.
+Unfortunately during Randle's stop and there was an issue with the wheel nut that caused some delays. which set his momentum slightly backwards for the second half of the race.

 RACE 11